-#BridgingBlackburn is an evolving project which aims to give participants space to explore, grow and creatively respond to what is discovered along the way.
+#BridgingBlackburn was an evolving project which aimed to give participants space to explore, grow and creatively respond to what they discovered along the way.

-Through a series of conversations via Skype and site-visits between Blackburn and the rural town of Donderen, Netherlands the group are considering how to build bridges between different communities, cities and countries.
-One such difference (and similarity) which has been explored through #BridgingBlackburn has been the generational divide – particularly in reference to approaches to the digital world.
-The young people from SLYNCS are from, the so-called, Generation W (born from 2000) and their relationship with the digital is fluid, significant and ‘natural’. #BridgingBlackburn has embraced this and encourages the use of digital tools to nurture the building of relationships across the different countries involved.
+Through a series of conversations via Skype and site-visits between Blackburn and the rural town of Donderen, Netherlands the group considered how to build bridges between different communities, cities and countries.
+One such difference (and similarity) which was explored through #BridgingBlackburn was the generational divide – particularly in reference to approaches to the digital world.
+The young people from SLYNCS were from, the so-called, Generation W (born from 2000) and their relationship with the digital is fluid, significant and ‘natural’. #BridgingBlackburn embraced this and encouraged the use of digital tools to nurture the building of relationships across the different countries involved.

-The group will share their experiences through a piece of site-specific theatre in Summer 2017.
+The group shared their experiences through a piece of site-specific theatre in Summer 2017.